MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 6. A dialog box appears at the top of the page that says: **Creating a group to which Microsoft Entra roles can be assigned is a setting that cannot be changed later.
 Are you sure that you want to add this capability?**.
 Select **Yes**.

 7. You must now make the **PIM-Global-Administrators** group eligible for role assignment.
-In the navigation pane, select **Identity Governance** to expand the section, and then select **Privileged Identity Management**.
+In the navigation pane, under the **Identity Governance** section, select **Privileged Identity Management**.

 8. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Microsoft Entra roles**.

-9. In the **Adatum Corporation | Quick start** window, the detail pane on the right displays the **Privileged Identity Management** window.
+9. In the **Adatum Corporation | Quick start** window, the detailed portion of the screen displays the **Privileged Identity Management** window.
 This window displays the following sections - Assign, Activate, Approve, and Audit.
 Under the **Assign** section, select the **Assign Eligibility** button.

 10. In the **Adatum Corporation | Roles** window, scroll down through the list of roles and select **Global Administrator**.